rolandwalker/persistent-soft/README.markdown

 Compatibility and Requirements
 ------------------------------

+	GNU Emacs version 24.3-devel     : yes, at the time of writing GNU Emacs version 24.1 & 24.2    : yes
+	GNU Emacs version 23.3           : yes
-Tested on GNU Emacs versions 23.3 and 24.1
+	GNU Emacs version 22.3 and lower : no

 Uses if present: [pcache.el](http://github.com/sigma/pcache) (all operations are noops when not present)